Military charity partner up with Sherwood Forest Hospitals NHS Foundations Trust

-Colonel Kelvin Wright, commanding officer of the Hospital Support Regiment, and specialist Consultant in ICU, was in attendance and talking to members of staff and patients about their experiences in the Armed Forces and in receiving treatment in the NHS.
+The SSAFA, the Armed Forces charity, was invited to to their veterans event by Sherwood Forest Hospitals NHS Trust, which runs King’s Mill as wella s Mansfield Community Hospital.

-Kelvin said: “SFH have committed to providing the individual care that many of our veteran’s require after serving and promoting careers available in the NHS for veterans and reservists alike.
+Colonel Kelvin Wright, commanding officer of the Hospital Support Regiment, and specialist intensive care consultant, was in attendance and talked to members of staff and patients about their experiences in the Armed Forces and in receiving treatment in the NHS.

-Sarah Harris, regional fundraising Officer for SSAFA, spoke at the event about SSAFA’s new partnership with SFH.
+Col Wright said: “SFH has committed to providing the individual care many of our veterans require after serving and promoting careers available in the NHS for veterans and reservists alike.

-She said: “I want to thank Sherwood Forest hospitals for inviting SSAFA along to their Armed Forces Week celebration.
+Sarah Harris, SSAFA regional fundraising officer, said: “I want to thank SFH for inviting SSAFA along to its Armed Forces Week celebration.

 "During the day I spoke to many staff and patients about how SSAFA works and the support we can provide to our Armed Forces veterans and personnel.